ASU Alumni Leadership Institute

 Absolutely.
 In this case, please submit a letter of recommendation from another source such as a mentor, business partner, former professor, former colleague, etc.

-After successful completion of the program, we want participants to stay involved in the ASU Leadership Institute, become involved in the university by serving on a board or council, help create and/or fundraise for student scholarships, serve as ambassadors for ASU in the community, and help ensure the ongoing success of this program.
+After successful completion of the program, we want participants to stay involved in the ASU Alumni Association, become involved in the university by serving on a board or council, help create and/or raise funds for student scholarships, serve as ambassadors for ASU in the community, and help ensure the ongoing success of this program.

 Class 6 participants